 I was dipping and shipping and everything while working a full-time job.
 We pulled in a fair amount of money from that push.
 It did kind of have a residual effect—for a few days people were still searching for the truffles because it was up on The Morning Show website.
 So we were continuing to get orders for a good week or so.

-NP: But it didn’t end there?
+NAN: But it didn’t end there?

-MR: Right.
+MIRIAM: Right.
 A month later, I got a call from someone on The Morning Show telling me one of the ladies on the team was getting married and she was thinking of using my truffles as wedding favors.

 I was invited to meet The Morning Show team.
 As soon as Elvis and I met, we had an instant connection and he wanted me to go on air with him.
 So that April I went on air for eight minutes at 8:00 in the morning on one of the biggest morning shows in the country.